Tombiczek/MasterMind-Java/README.md

 # MasterMind Java
 This is a MasterMind game written in Java, for a uni project.

+[DISCLAIMER: I realised that there are some parts of the game that i got wrong (in example the checking algorithm).
+I will be correcting that soon]

 # How to use the game
 Please, before changing the game mode, especially mid-game, do